bbjprojek/intro/src/pages/terms-of-service.md

 You agree not to use your Account or the Services for any illegal or prohibited activities.
 Unauthorized activities include, but are not limited to:

 1. Disrupting the Organization's networks and Servers in your use of the Services;
+2. Leaking confidential information from the Organization;
-2. Accessing/sharing/downloading/uploading illegal content, including but not limited to Child Sexual Abuse Material (CSAM) or content related to CSAM;
+3. Accessing/sharing/downloading/uploading illegal content, including but not limited to Child Sexual Abuse Material (CSAM) or content related to CSAM;
-3. Infringing upon or violating the intellectual property rights of the Organization or a third party;
+4. Infringing upon or violating the intellectual property rights of the Organization or a third party;
-4. Harassing, abusing, insulting, harming, defaming, slandering, disparaging, intimidating or discriminating against someone based on gender, sexual orientation, religion, ethnicity, race, age, nationality or disability;
+5. Harassing, abusing, insulting, harming, defaming, slandering, disparaging, intimidating or discriminating against someone based on gender, sexual orientation, religion, ethnicity, race, age, nationality or disability;
+6. Sharing private code, repositories, or conversations to member outside the Organization without previous notice;
-5. Trading, selling or otherwise transferring the ownership of an Account to a third party (with the exception of Lifetime Accounts, which can be sold or traded exclusively through the Organization);
+7. Trading, selling or otherwise transferring the ownership of an Account to a third party (with the exception of Lifetime Accounts, which can be sold or traded exclusively through the Organization);
-6. Promoting illegal activities or providing instructional information to other parties to commit illegal activities;
+8. Promoting illegal activities or providing instructional information to other parties to commit illegal activities;
-7. Engaging in spam activities, which are defined as the practice of sending irrelevant or unsolicited messages or content over the internet, typically to a large number of recipients, notably for the purposes of advertising, phishing, or spreading malware or viruses;
+9. Engaging in spam activities, which are defined as the practice of sending irrelevant or unsolicited messages or content over the internet, typically to a large number of recipients, notably for the purposes of advertising, phishing, or spreading malware or viruses;
-8. Sending junk mail, bulk emails, or mailing list emails that contain persons that have not specifically agreed to be included on that list.
+10. Sending junk mail, bulk emails, or mailing list emails that contain persons that have not specifically agreed to be included on that list.
 You agree not to use the Services to store or share content that violates the law or the rights of a third party;
-9. Abusive registrations of email aliases for third-party services;
+11. Abusive registrations of email aliases for third-party services;
-10. Using email address and aliases for the unique purpose of registering to third-party services;
+12. Using email address and aliases for the unique purpose of registering to third-party services;
-11. Attempting to access, probe, or connect to computing devices without proper authorization (i.e. any form of unauthorized "hacking");
+13. Attempting to access, probe, or connect to computing devices without proper authorization (i.e. any form of unauthorized "hacking");
 Referring yourself or another one of your Accounts to unduly benefit from our referral program's benefits (see section 9 for discretionary benefits of the program).

-Any Account found to be committing any of the the listed unauthorized activities will be immediately suspended or restricted accordingly (which can include features and capabilities restrictions).
+Any Account found to be committing any of the listed unauthorized activities will be immediately suspended or restricted accordingly (which can include features and capabilities restrictions).

 The Organization may also terminate Accounts which are being used for illegal activities that are not listed above, particularly in response to orders from the competent authorities informing of such illegal activity.